 The Armi Sport subdivision of Chiappa produces a version also, in the same three calibers, but also has a take-down version.

-The action of the Chiappa’s are closer to the Winchester Model 92 style than the Henry version.
+The action of the Chiappa’s is closer to the Winchester Model 92 style than the Henry version.

 The visual appeal of the Mare’s Leg has not mellowed with time.

 A Mare’s Leg lever action shotgun version was the perfect match for Arnold Schwarzenegger and his role in The Terminator series.

 The directors used a Winchester Model 87 lever-action 12-gage shotgun, 29-inches long with a 19-inch barrel.
 The directors felt that given Arnold’s size and muscularity, a shotgun seemed more appropriate than the Steve McQueen/Josh Randell character pistol grip version.